MarcL/marclittlemore.com/src/posts/2020-11-14-pretty-code-screenshots.md

 These are _not ordinary code screenshots_ straight from a code editor.
 They contain the code, syntax highlighting for the language, and are often embedded in a browser window with a colourful background.

-**It's a beautiful code screenshot!**
+**🔥 It's a beautiful code screenshot!**

 If you read the comments on these code tweets, you'll usually see a list of people asking how to create such pretty code screenshots.
 So how do we do it?

-There are many tools available to create these so let's take a look at how to create them then you can share them too.
+Read on to find out how to create beautiful code screenshots to share with your Twitter or Instagram followers.

 ## [Carbon](https://carbon.now.sh)